Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 The exported _Model Objects_ include _Part_, _Assembly_, _Pour Object_, _Base Component_.

-The exported properties include _Model Information_, _Project Information_, and the properties defined in the _Global Attributes_.
+The exported properties include _Model Information_, _Project Information_, _User-Defined Attributes_, and the properties defined in the _Global Attributes_.

 ### Export from Other BIM Software